mitin001/transcriber/blog/books/principles-of-computer-hardware/01-introduction.md

 Table 1

 We can rely on such tricks to speed up computation in our heads, too.
 For example, we may remember that 12²=144 and 13²=169 but not remember the value of 14².
 Because we know two successive squares before it, we can easily compute their difference: 169-144=25.
 The next odd integer is 27, so 14²=169+27=196.
 Similarly, 15²=196+29=225.
+Note that such operations can be reduced to rapid but trivial movements of bits across transistors and conductors.
+So it is with everything a computer does.
+A computer can only do very simple things, but it can do them very fast.

+> A high-speed moron.

+It's a numbers game.
+With that appears to be intricate and complex arises from a combination of a very large number of rapidly performed trivial, straightforward operations.

 [shift, carry, and xor]: /blog/books/feynmans-lectures-on-computation/01-introduction.md